angarsky/diveintopython/learn/file_handling/binary_files.md

 ## How to Read Binary File

-Binary files are computer files that are encoded in binary language.
-They are different from text files, as they contain data or instructions compiled in a format that a computer can understand directly.
 In Python, we can use the `open()` function to open a binary file and read the contents.

 ```python
 ### Code Example 1